 Owlet’s smart sock is the answer to parental paranoia about whether or not your baby’s doing okay—especially overnight and during nap time.
 This innovative baby health monitor tracks oxygen levels, heart rate, and sleep patterns.
 And all it takes to get that valuable data is a little sock that wraps around your baby’s foot.

-Our safety experts fought over the chance to try the Owlet with their bambinos, and Scott was the lucky winner.
-He tested the Owlet Smart Sock 2 with his daughter, Isla, for several weeks to find out how easy it is to work with, if the tracking is accurate, and whether or not his girlie would keep it on her foot.
+One of our safety experts, Scott, tested the Owlet Smart Sock 2 with his daughter, Isla, for several weeks.
+He gauged how easy it is to work with, if the tracking is accurate, and whether or not his girlie would keep it on her foot.
 See the results of his test below—and our recommendations for using the Owlet with your little one.

 “For me, with my first one, in the middle of the night I would be like, ‘Okay, I’m just going to go in there and make sure that he’s breathing.’
 And they’re so still.
 I’d just put my hand on their chest to make sure, but try not to wake them up.
 That’s one thing that the Owlet does really, really well.”